harness/developer-hub/docs/cloud-cost-management/get-started/onboarding-guide/set-up-cost-visibility-for-kubernetes.md

 Make your selection and select **Continue**.

-##### (Optional) Create a Secret
+#### (Optional) Create a Secret

-The secret creation settings appear only if you have selected **Kubernetes Optimization by AutoStopping** feature in the **Feature Selection** step.
-In this step, you are providing permissions for intelligent cloud AutoStopping rules.
-For more information, see [Create AutoStopping Rules for AWS](/docs/cloud-cost-management/use-ccm-cost-optimization/optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/create-auto-stopping-rules/create-autostopping-rules-aws).
+The secret creation settings appear only if you have selected **Kubernetes Optimization by AutoStopping** feature when selecting features.

+In this step, you provide permissions for intelligent cloud AutoStopping rules.
+For more information, go to [Create AutoStopping Rules for AWS](/docs/cloud-cost-management/use-ccm-cost-optimization/optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/create-auto-stopping-rules/create-autostopping-rules-aws).

 1. In **Secret creation**, select create an API key here and create an API key.
 Go to [Create an API Key](/docs/platform/automation/api/add-and-manage-api-keys) for more information.
 2. Run the following commands in your Kubernetes cluster: